Premium-Fast-Network/LaraEncryptDB/README.md

 use Illuminate\Contracts\Auth\MustVerifyEmail;
 use Illuminate\Foundation\Auth\User as Authenticatable;
 use Illuminate\Notifications\Notifiable;
-use PremiumFastNetwork\EncryptDB; // add this
+use PremiumFastNetwork\Traits\EncryptDB; // add this

 class User extends Authenticatable
 {